prebid/prebid.github.io/dev-docs/publisher-api-reference/triggerBilling.md

 });

 function sendAdserverRequest(bids, timedOut, auctionId) {
-  let deferredWinningBid = false;
+  let winningBidsWithDeferredAdUnits = []; // bids associated with deferred ad units that win the Prebid auction will be added to this array (there could be one or many winning bids) let deferredAdUnitIds = ['deferred-ad-element-id-1', 'deferred-ad-element-id-2']; // enter the ad unit ids you would like to defer billing for (there could be one or many deferred ad unit ids)

+  deferredAdUnitIds.forEach(deferredAdUnitId => {
+    if (bids[deferredAdUnitId]) {
-  if (bids["id-of-ad-to-defer"]) { // confirm deferred ad unit came back with the bid responses
+      // confirm each deferred ad unit came back with the bid responses pbjs.onEvent("bidWon", (bid) => {
-    pbjs.onEvent('bidWon', function(bid) {
-      if (bid.adUnitCode === "id-of-ad-to-defer") { // confirm bid for deferred ad unit has won deferredWinningBid = bid;
+        if (bid.adUnitCode === deferredAdUnitId) {
+          // confirm bid for deferred ad unit has won winningBidsWithDeferredAdUnits.push(bid);
         }
       });
     }
+  });

-  // run some custom logic to detect if a publisher is ready to trigger billing (ex: the ad unit became visible)
+  // next, run some custom logic to detect if a publisher is ready to trigger billing (ex: the ad unit became visible).
+  // note: the following code block inside of the "impressionViewable" event listener is just one example of how to trigger billing for deferred ad units by utilizing GPT's "impressionViewable" event. googletag.pubads().addEventListener("impressionViewable", (event) => {
+    const adSlotId = event.slot.getSlotElementId();

-  if (isReadyToTriggerBilling) {
+    winningBidsWithDeferredAdUnits.find(bid => {
-    pbjs.triggerBilling(deferredWinningBid); // this will trigger the onBidBillable function inside of a bid adapter (if a bid adapter has configured onBidBillable to be utilized)
+      if (bid.adUnitCode === adSlotId) { // confirm if the ad slot that became viewable was a deferred ad slot pbjs.triggerBilling(bid);
       }
+    });
+  });
 }

 ...